St Johann im Pongau: Geography

-Due to its picturesque setting, the area largely depends on tourism, Alpine skiing in winter and hiking in the summer months.
-A dramatic gorge called Liechtensteinklamm lies south of the city.
-This gorge is about 4 km long and can be explored via walkways first built by Prince Johann II of Liechtenstein in 1875.
+The setting of the city allows the area to be largely dependent on tourism, Alpine skiing in winter and hiking in the summer months.
+A gorge called Liechtensteinklamm lies south of the city.
+This gorge is about 4 km long and can be explored via walkways, first built by Prince Johann II of Liechtenstein in 1875.

 History

 The Salzach Valley, an ancient copper mining area, has been settled at least since the Bronze Age.
-The settlement was first mentioned as sanctum Johannem in villa in a 1074 deed, named after John the Baptist.
+The settlement was first mentioned as Sanctum Johannem in Villa in a 1074 deed, named after John the Baptist.
 For centuries, it was a possession held by the Prince-Archbishops of Salzburg.

 In the course of the German Peasants' War of 1525/26, large parts of the population became Protestant.
 Under the rule of Prince-Archbishop Count Leopold Anton von Firmian in 1731, numerous inhabitants (called Exulanten) were forced to leave the country.
-Many of them found refuge in the Kingdom of Prussia, choosing to settle in East Prussia (Gumbinnen).
+Many of them found refuge in the Kingdom of Prussia, choosing to settle in Gumbinnen (now Gusev).